MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/advanced-samples/index.md

 <span style="font-size:90%;margin:0">*Authentication, SMS*</span>

-### Working with LDAP and LTPA in IBM MobileFirst Platform Foundation 8.0
+### Working with LDAP and LTPA in IBM MobileFirst Foundation 8.0
 The ability to connect an application to a user registry is an important ability.
 You might want your users to be able to connect to your back-end systems with the same credentials that they use to connect to other resources in the enterprise, or you just need to connect the user to the registry.
 LDAP is an established protocol for connecting to a user registry.
 [Continue reading...]({{site.baseurl}}/blog/2016/04/21/using-ldap-as-user-registry/)

 <span style="font-size:90%;margin:0">*Authentication, LTPA, LDAP*</span>